levi006/FlavorNet/readme.md

 The source data sets for the project are publicly available on [YY Ahn's](http://yongyeol.com/) website.
 The recipe data sets were scraped from the recipe aggregator sites allrecipes.com, epicurious.com and menupan.com.

-## Project Structure
+## Algorithms

-#### Query 1: Comparing Ingredients
+#### Comparing Ingredients

+To figure out what ingredients pair well ("well" defined by the number of flavor compounds the two ingredients share in common) local SQLite database running locally

 This logic behind this query is simply the number of flavor compounds a given ingredient has in common with a second ingredient.

-#### Query 2: Comparing Ingredients within a Cuisine
+#### Comparing Ingredients within a Cuisine

-Initially I flirted with using k-means to classify ingredients based on common flavor commpounds, but given the relative sparsity of the data set, I decided in favor of creating a relational table that tracked ingredient pairs within a given cuisine and the number of times the respective ingredient pair and cuisine appeared in the data set.
+I decided in favor of creating a relational table that tracked ingredient pairs within a given cuisine and the number of times the respective ingredient pair and cuisine appeared in the data set.

 The itertools library was instrumental to track all possible discrete ingredient pair-cuisine combinations and discard duplicate permutations (i.e. "broccoli and kale in Italian cuisine" is the same as "kale and broccoli in Italian cuisine" and not two different combinations).